saugata-git/4.Steam_Calculator/README.md

 # Steam-calculator
-   An Windows application which can compute different parameters of steam at specific temperature like <b>specific-entropy steam and water and their mixture , specific-enthalpy of saturated steam and water and their mixture, specific volume ,saturated pressure</b> etc.
+   An Windows application which can compute different parameters of steam at a given <b>specific temperature</b> like <b>specific-entropy steam and water and their mixture , specific-enthalpy of saturated steam and water and their mixture, specific volume ,saturated pressure</b> etc.

 # Technologies Used:
    <b>C#</b></br>